btcpayserver/btcpayserver-doc/Payjoin-spec.md

 ### Spare change donation <a name="spare-change"></a>

-Small changes inside wallets are detrimental to privacy.
+Small change inside wallets are detrimental to privacy.
 Mixers like Wasabi wallet, because of its protocol, eventually generate such [small change](https://docs.wasabiwallet.io/using-wasabi/ChangeCoins.html#spend-the-change-with-another-entity-where-you-don-t-mind-if-each-of-the-two-know-that-you-transact-with-the-other-entity).

 A common way to protect your privacy is to donate those spare changes to your favorite developer (ie Nicolas Dorier), to deposit them in an exchange or on your favorite merchant's store account.
 Those kind of transactions can easily be spotted on the blockchain: There is only one output.